ROLE

 1. The New/ Infrequent User: those unfamiliar with the site who often arrive with a specific goal or question but struggle to locate the information they need

-2. The Seasoned User: those regularly accesses specific information, research, data, or tools — and needs a way to streamline access
+2. The Seasoned User: those who regularly access specific information, research, data, or tools & need a way to streamline access

 01: Developing a More Impactful & Informative Homepage